 Great CPU & GPU combo

 The ASUS ROG Zephyrus M laptop has a thin and light sleek design, and a distinct RGB keyboard which has a lot of positive ratings from happy buyers.
 The lightweight design with sleek bezels makes this our recommendation for the best small gaming laptop.

 The laptop packs an Intel Core i7 9th generation high-end processor that smoothly goes through any gaming and productivity workloads.

-It also houses an Nvidia GeForce RTX 2070.
-The latest GPU technology will make this high-end unit produce 100+ FPS on the most demanding AAA game titles such as Rainbow Six Siege, The Witcher 3, Battlefield V, etc, even at the highest graphics settings.
+It also houses a ray-tracing capable Nvidia GeForce RTX 2070.
+This GPU technology will make this high-end unit produce frame rates in excess of 100 per second on demanding AAA-game titles such as Rainbow Six Siege, The Witcher 3, Battlefield V, etc, even at the highest graphics settings.

 As previously mentioned, 16GB of high-speed memory makes it possible to have many applications running at once without slowdowns, and allowing to seamlessly switch between apps without loading times.

-Being PCIe, the SSD is even faster than regular, SATA SSDs.
-SATA link speed is 6 gigabytes per second (in terms of transfer speed) while PCIe is 16 gigabytes per second.
+Being NVMe which runs on the PCIe bus, the SSD is even faster than regular, SATA SSDs.
+SATA link speed is 6 gigabytes per second (in terms of transfer speed) while the four lanes of PCIe give 16 gigabytes per second.
 That is more than twice the speed, and it makes a huge difference when transferring files and getting very fast boot times.